daverosoff/degd/decks/02/Deck.Rmd

 if $P > K$ there are too many organisms for the available resources and the population should decrease.

-- One differential equation that well models this situation is the logistic differential equation, $P' = rP(K-P)$.
+- One differential equation that models this situation is the logistic differential equation, $P' = rP(K-P)$.

 ## Why is the logistic equation good?